efficy-sa/n8n-nodes-efficycrm/README.md

 **Output fields:** `database`, `version`, `table`, `key`, `operation`, `user`, `subject`, `fields`, `date`

-**Filter:** optionally restrict to Create, Update or Delete events only.
+**Filter:** Recommended to restrict to the relevant Create, Update or Delete events for your workflow to ensure optimal performance.

+**Realtime:** When disabled, the webhook call will be made asynchronously after some time configurable by the CRM administrator in the relevant service and could be minutes later.
+When the workflow is not time critical, this is the recommended option.

+When enabled, the webhook call will be made immediately while the CRM event occurs in the backend, which is only recommended for time sensitive workflows, or workflows that modify the data of the entity itself that triggered the original event.

 ### efficy Enterprise CRM

-Calls the efficy Enterprise JSON API (`POST /json`).
+Calls the efficy Enterprise JSON RPC API (`POST /json`).

-Each resource includes a **Custom API Call** operation to write a raw JSON request body when none of the built-in operations cover your use case.
+Each resource includes a **Custom API Call** operation to write a raw JSON RPC request body when none of the built-in operations cover your use case.

 **Operations:**